Qiramisu/robot-cello-summer25/README.md

 For those of you that select to work with the UR5e, you will be focused on improving robot motion through Reinforcement Learning.
 The focus of this project is developing a Robotic Cellist which can sight-read new muic.
 The benefit of selecting option 1 comes with having a much larger number of resources available both online and through previous members of the project to assist with your work.
 The UR5e is easily programmable, and intuitive to use.
-However, option 1 has less flexibility than option 2 on what you can work on, and it is leess open-ended.
+However, option 1 has less flexibility than option 2 on what you can work on, and it is less open-ended.

 Option 2